rkrishdev/react-node-express-mysql-jwt-boilerplate/README.md

 Frontend (React):

-You only want these values for the react app.
+Create .env.local and .env.production files in the frontend directory and add below 3 values in it as per you requirement.

 1. VITE_PUBLIC_URL (acts as the public/base url for react app)

 2. VITE_BASENAME (to provide base path for the react in case if you are going to run in a sub-directory)

 3. VITE_API_PUBLIC_URL (base url of the api server)

-Create .env.local and .env.production files in the frontend directory and add the above 3 values in it as per you requirement.

 ## Installation: